Leukaemia in Children

 - No routine immunisations during therapy and for six months afterwards.

-- ALL (see also separate Acute Lymphoblastic Leukaemia article):
+- ALL (see also the separate Acute Lymphoblastic Leukaemia article):

 - ALL is always treated with high-intensity chemotherapy, usually via a central venous catheter (eg, Hickman lines).
 There are varying schedules depending on morphoimmunocytogenetic classification and extent of disease.